Slip and Fall Accident Lawyers in Chicago, IL

 Call (312) 957-4166 For a Free Consultation

 Need an Experienced Slip and Fall Accident Attorney?

 We all do it.
 We go to the grocery store to buy food and sundries.
 It is a luxury of modern society.
 However, a stroll down the household cleaners aisle shouldn’t be a life-altering event.
 But when a careless employee fails to clean up a dish-washing soap spill, causing you to slip and fall, it could be just that.
 You could be facing severe back and head injuries with their accompanying chronic complications.

 What To Do After a Chicago Slip and Fall Accident?

 There isn’t much to do in a hospital except worry; especially when you are in pain and uncertain when you will be well again.
-At Willens Injury Law Offices, we can take the worry out of your recovery.
+At Willens & Baez, we can take the worry out of your recovery.
 We take care of things you can’t, as we set about protecting your rights and options.
 We help make sure you receive the compensation you deserve for your injuries.
 Worry and stress won’t help your recovery.
 Let us help.

 Assigning Liability in a Slip and Fall Accident

 As a one-time employee of a large insurance company, Matthew Willens knows the tactics the insurance company use to assign a portion of the blame for your slip and fall onto you or even deny any negligence by their client at all.
 We know how to investigate an accident and review the responsibilities the insurance company has for your recovery.
 We know how to show the store liable for your injury, showing their negligence.